SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 simple web-based interface to sensors and actuators accessible through the sMAP source.
 To access this, first start an example sMAP source::

-  $ twistd -n smap python/conf/example.ini
+  $ twistd -n smap example.ini
   ...
   2013-03-09 12:24:36-0800 [-] Site starting on 8080

-This config file is available in `here <http://smap-data.googlecode.com>`_ and also in the source repository.
+This config file is available :download:`here <../conf/example.ini>` and also in the source repository.
 Once this is running, simply visit http://localhost:8080/docs in your browser, and you should see the UI:

 .. image:: resources/direct.png